yeeking/podomatic/README.md

 # podomatic
-Automatically edit a podcast-style video with two camera feeds based on who is talking, Python Takes two video files, analyses the audio and automatically generates an edited video which switches to the camera with the sound.
+Automatically edit a podcast-style video with two camera feeds based on who is talking.

+Takes two video files, analyses the audio and automatically generates an edited video which switches to the camera with the sound.
 It also mixes the two audio tracks and applies a naive gating and limiting process.
 The mixed audio is also written out in clean and processed form.

 ```